New Wave (The Auteurs album)

-New Wave is the 1993 debut album by British alternative rock band The Auteurs.
+New Wave is the 1993 debut album by British rock band the Auteurs.
 In 2014, British independent record label 3 Loop Music re-released the album on 180gsm Vinyl and as a 2CD Expanded Edition which included b-sides, rarities, radio session tracks and the original 4-track demos that led to the band's signing with Hut Records.

-Reception
+Background

+After the demise of the Servants, musicians Luke Haines and Alice Readman formed the Auteurs; former Dog Unit drummer Glenn Collins joined soon after.
+The trio made their live debut in April 1992 at the Euston Rails Club in London, signing to Hut Records, a subsidiary of major label Virgin Records.
+British press saw the band as part of a potential glam rock revival, while American press would plainly compare them to Suede.
+Author Dave Thompson wrote in his book Alternative Rock (2000) that New Wave laid the groundwork for what would subsequently become Britpop.

+Release and reception

+"Show Girl" was released the lead single in December 1992, ahead of New Wave, which appeared in early 1993.
+By this point, celloist James Banbury joined the band.
+By mid-1993, Collins was replaced by Barny C. Rockford.

+Thompson referred to the album as a "university thesis on how to build Brit-pop, shot through with such startlingly intelligent perversity that the end result is more of a template than a tribute."
+He singled "Show Girl" and "Junk Shop Clothes" as highlights.
+Stereo Review wrote that "Haines is a brooder who tends toward minor keys and bleak but arresting lyrics that obsess on the darker side of showbiz and celebrity."
+The Washington Post concluded that "not all these songs are as catchy as 'Bailed Out' or 'Early Years' but those who empathize with Haines's self-mocking boho sensibility will find New Wave immensely appealing."

 In a retrospective review, Jake Kennedy of Record Collector said it was not the band's best effort, but considered it a "canny time capsule, bundled up with all the retro glam of the era", with a number of lyrical topics which "confuse and charm in equal measure".

-The album was shortlisted for the 1993 Mercury Prize.
+Thompson said that it was one of the most acclaimed albums in 1993.
+It was shortlisted for the 1993 Mercury Prize.
 It is now included in the 1001 Albums You Must Hear Before You Die list.

 Track listing

 All songs written by Luke Haines.